François PETRELIS

 Physical Review Letters 134, 104001 (2025)

-• Effective properties of turbulent flows
+• Spatial and temporal properties of turbulent flows

 • Experimental observation of spontaneous temperature fluctuations in turbulent flows